-- It will enable you to expand your portfolio quicker, as the property can be valued up by a greater amount at an earlier date than if you had paid more for it. - Paying less will give you a margin for error should prices fall back, or if you need to accept a lower rent than you hoped for.
+- It will enable you to expand your portfolio quicker, as the property can be valued up by a greater amount at an earlier date than if you had paid more for it. - It may be possible to effectively leave no money in each deal and so buy an unlimited number of properties. - Paying less will give you a margin for error should prices fall back, or if you need to accept a lower rent than you hoped for.